A tale of two moduli spaces: logarithmic and multi-scale differentials: Blowup descriptions

 The situation of this example can also be understood in general, from our viewpoint, which gives an alternative proof of the result of Nguyen.

-\begin{proposition} The local blowup of $\Mbar_{0,n}$ near $D_\Gamma$ along the ideal $J(\Gamma)$ makes the ideal $N(\Gamma)$ become principal.
+\begin{proposition} The local blowup of\, $\Mbar_{0,n}$ near $D_\Gamma$ along the ideal $J(\Gamma)$ makes the ideal $N(\Gamma)$ become principal.

-Moreover, in genus zero the blowup of $\Mbar_{0,n}$ along the ideal sheaf $N$ is the IVC. \end{proposition}
+Moreover, in genus zero the blowup of\, $\Mbar_{0,n}$ along the ideal sheaf\, $N$ is the IVC. \end{proposition}

 Before giving the proof, we first reinterpret $N(\Gamma)$ geometrically as follows.
-If two vertices $v$ and $v'$ are joined by an edge~$e$ (which is necessarily vertical in genus zero), and if $\ell(v)>\ell(v')$, then~$\delta_v$ divides~$\delta_{v'}$.
-Therefore, the ideal $N(\Gamma)$ is the same as the ideal generated only by the elements $\delta_v$ where $v$ ranges over all vertices that are local maxima of $\Gamma$ (in the sense that all edges from $v$ go down --- recall that this is a partial order on the graph, and the multi-scale differential upgrades this to a full order).
-A vertex~$v$ that is a local maximum of~$\Gamma$, such that the corresponding $\delta_v$ generates the ideal $N(\Gamma)$ after the blowup, becomes a global top level vertex.
+If two vertices $v$ and $v'$ are joined by an edge~$e$, and if $\ell(v)>\ell(v')$, then~$\delta_v$ divides~$\delta_{v'}$.
+Therefore, the ideal $N(\Gamma)$ is the same as the ideal generated only by the elements $\delta_v$ where $v$ ranges over all vertices that are local maxima of $\Gamma$ (in the sense that all edges from $v$ go down~-- recall that this is a partial order on the graph, and the datum of a multi-scale differential upgrades this to a full order).
+A vertex~$v$ that is a local maximum of~$\Gamma$, such that the corresponding $\delta_v$ generates the ideal $N(\Gamma)$ after the blowup, becomes a global top-level vertex.
 On the other hand, those local maxima~$v$ whose $\delta_v$ terms do {\em not} generate the principal ideal after blowing up $N(\Gamma)$ may not divide each other, and thus remain unordered.
-This corresponds to the fact that a point in the IVC records actual differentials merely on top level vertices where the stable differential is not identically zero, while on any lower vertex the stable differential is identically zero (though the underlying marked zeros and poles of the twisted differential are still remembered).
+This corresponds to the fact that a point in the IVC records actual differentials merely on top-level vertices where the stable differential is not identically zero, while on any lower vertex the stable differential is identically zero (though the underlying marked zeros and poles of the twisted differential are still remembered).